SAP-samples/btp-developer-guide-cap/documentation/xsuaa-to-ams/3-deploy-to-cf.md

         }
     ```

-2. Check if the following dependencies and configurations have been added to the `package.json`:
+2. Check if the following dependencies and dev dependencies have been added to the `package.json`:

     <!-- cpes-file package.json:$.cds.requires -->
     ```json hl_lines="7-9"